ngkhiem97/cpp-networking/README.md

 - Create a socket and connect using the socket
 - Transfer data (requesting or serving)

 The following repository holds the programs following the steps above.
-The detailed implementations are discussed later.
+The detailed implementations are discussed.

 ## Repository structure